 Sadly, many active duty service members and veterans fail to take full advantage of these benefits, and they are, in effect, losing out on important financial perks to their careers.
 In a 2014 survey, the Washington Post found that over half of the veterans surveyed had not used the benefits outlined in the Post-9/11 GI Bill, and that is just one of the many benefits out there for service members and vets.

 The financial benefits of being in the military include many different categories.
-You can receive benefits in your taxes, to pay for your education, to cover housing expense and to help you save more effectively.
+You can receive benefits in your taxes, pay for your education, cover housing expenses, and help you save more effectively.
 Are you using these to the fullest extent?
-This guide will help you see all of these potential financial benefits at a glance, and dig a little deeper into how you can use them to make the most out of your military career.
+This guide will help you see all these potential financial benefits and dig deeper into how to use them to make the most out of your military career.

 As a veteran or service member, you have given much of your life to serve our country.
 You’ve also sacrificed financially during your time in service.
 As a “thank you,” the government offers many financial benefits to service members and their families.
 Some of these are tax-related.

-For example, as a member of the military, some of your pay may not actually be taxable.
+For example, some of your pay may not be taxable as a military member.
 You also have items you can deduct that civilians cannot.
 Military service members and veterans even have investment tax breaks they can take advantage of to save even more.

 To take advantage of all of these tax benefits, you will want to work with an accountant or a tax preparation program that is knowledgeable about these benefits.
-Still, having a good working knowledge of what is available to you will help ensure even further that you get what you are due.
+Still, having an excellent working knowledge of what is available to you will help ensure even further that you get what you are due.

 You have earned these tax benefits.
-It’s important that you take full advantage of them.
-Here are some valuable tips you can use to ensure you are not missing any important tax benefits that you have earned.
+It’s essential that you take full advantage of them.
+Here are some valuable tips to ensure you are not missing any important tax benefits you have earned.

-- Know what pay and benefits are taxable, and which ones are not.
+- Know what pay and benefits are taxable and which ones are not.
 Being in the military does not exempt you from income tax, but some of your pay and benefits can’t be considered “income.”
 Your basic pay, active duty pay, bonus pay and incentive pay are all taxable income.
-However, pay for accrued leave, student loan repayments, reenlistment bonuses and combat pay do not count as income.
-Allowances, like living allowances and uniform allowances, life insurance payments, and death benefits are not taxable.
+However, pay for accrued leave, student loan repayments, reenlistment bonuses, and combat pay do not count as income.
+Allowances, like living and uniform allowances, life insurance payments, and death benefits, are not taxable.

 - Use tax-free pay to contribute to savings plans more wisely.
 If you contribute to an Individual Retirement Account (IRA), you can allow that money to grow tax-deferred.
 Over the years, you can earn even more tax-free money.
 In addition, you can use a Roth IRA to grow tax-free income into tax-free withdrawals that you use during retirement.
 Both you and your spouse can contribute up to $6,000 annually to your IRA.
 If you’re age 50 or older, the annual limit is $7,000.